Fulvestrant

 • Inform your doctor if you have any history of allergies to any medications.

-• Inform your doctor in case you have any systemic medical conditions like diabetes, liver diseases, or bleeding disorders like hemophilia and bleeding diathesis.
+• Inform your doctor if you have any systemic medical conditions like diabetes, liver diseases, or bleeding disorders like hemophilia and bleeding diathesis.

-• Inform your doctor if you are under any medications like blood thinners or anticoagulants like Warfarin.
+• Inform your doctor if you are taking any medications, such as blood thinners or anticoagulants like Warfarin.

-• Any habits like alcohol and smoking should be informed to the doctor.
+• Any habits like alcohol and smoking should be disclosed to the doctor.

-• Women who are planning pregnancy, breastfeeding mothers, or pregnant women should inform the doctor about their respective health status.
+• Women who are planning pregnancy, breastfeeding mothers, or pregnant women should inform their doctor about their respective health status.

 Starting Fulvestrant Medications: